BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 of the start date that you do not have access to your Seats, your Team Subscription will not start until AWS confirms you have access.
-Seats may only be used by a single person for the entire term of the Team Subscription, except that you may reassign up to twenty percent of Seats within your organization during the term of the Team Subscription.
+Seats may only be used by a single person for the entire term of the Team Subscription, except that you may reassign up to the percentage of Seats described in your Order within your organization during the term of the Team Subscription.

 **67.4.3.1.** Additional Seats.
 You may purchase additional Seats under your existing Team Subscription by contacting your AWS Training representative as